Nissim Black: Ali'yah, retirement, and conversion to Orthodox Judaism (2008–2011)

 After The Cause and Effect's release, Black, now a husband and father, began questioning his Christian beliefs, turning to Messianic Judaism and convincing his wife to follow suit.
 He also started listening to artists like Common and Lauryn Hill; both developments began to strongly influence his music.
 In 2008, he contributed to Jake One's debut album, White Van Music, with the song "God Like", which received play on MTV.

 In 2009, Black released his second album, Ali'yah.
 The album spent five weeks at number 4 on CMJ's hip hop charts, while the video for its lead single, "Yesterday", also gained regular rotation on MTV.
 That same year, he performed at Bumbershoot and returned to Capitol Hill Block Party.
 He was also one of the candidates to portray rapper The Notorious B.I.G. in the 2009 biopic Notorious, a role that ultimately went to Jamal Woolard.

 Six months after the album's release, Black renounced his belief in Jesus and Christianity.
-No longer supporting the album's message but unable to quit his contract, he agreed to promote it, but refused to accept money outside of touring expenses or perform on Shabbat.
+No longer supporting the album's message but unable to quit his contract, he agreed to promote it, but refused to accept money outside of touring expenses and refused to perform on Shabbat.
 He officially retired in 2011 after releasing The Blackest Brown EP with friend and fellow rapper Bradley "B." Brown.
 He subsequently moved to Seward Park's Jewish community and began studying for conversion with Rabbi Simon Benzaquen at the Sephardic Bikur Holim Congregation.
 During this time, he cut off all connections to his previous career, including abandoning his position at Sportn' Life and even getting rid of his own music collection.